 “We are here for you!
 We have the time to hear you!”

-During the counselling, we work out customised solutions for each person who contacts us and we also help them implement these.
-In case required we can also refer the person to other institutions to seek further guidance.
+During counselling, we work out customised solutions for each person who contacts us and we also help them implement these.
+If it is required we can also refer the person to other institutions to seek further guidance.

 Since its foundation, KJT (Kanner-Jugendtelefon) has adapted to the development and needs of the society.
 The Kanner-Jugendtelefon 1 1 6 1 1 1 for children and young people has been extended by the Online Help (www.kjt.lu).
-In 2007, the Elterentelefon was launched, together with the BEE SECURE Helpline and the BEE SECURE Stopline In 2021, the offer was expanded to include a peer-to-peer Chatberodung.
+In 2007, the Elterentelefon was launched, together with the BEE SECURE Helpline and the BEE SECURE Stopline.
+In 2021, these services were further expanded to include a peer-to-peer Chatberodung.